madhavagarwal3012/My-Algorithms/README.md

 # My Algorithms 🧮

 Welcome to the "My Algorithms" repository!
-This repository contains implementations and optimizations of various algorithms, starting with an optimization of selection sort.

-## Description 📚

-Explore implementations and optimizations of common algorithms in this repository, where I showcase both traditional approaches and innovative optimizations to solve computational problems efficiently.
+This repository contains implementations and optimizations of various algorithms.
+Explore implementations and optimizations of common algorithms in this repository, where I showcase both traditional approaches, innovative optimizations as well as new algorithms designed by me to solve computational problems efficiently.

 ## Implemented Algorithms and Optimizations 🛠️